ttimbers/Repeating_things_in_R_lesson/Repeating_things_in_R_lesson.md

 #### Challenge!

-Fit a linear model for each country, where y = lifeExp and x = year.
+Fit a linear model for each country, where `y = lifeExp` and `x = year`.
 Have the code return a data frame where you can access the model for each country by index number or by country name.

-Hint: the command to fit a linear model in R is `lm(y ~ x, data = the_data)
+Hint: the command to fit a linear model in R is `lm(y ~ x, data = the_data)`

 ### Summary